xujustinj/e2e-ts-template/README.md

-# PERN Template
+# E2E TS App Template

-A template for any project using the PERN stack:

-- PostgreSQL
-- Express
-- React
-- Node.js
+A web application template with end-to-end types.
+The frontend and backend share overlapping Typescript types for safety even across a web API.

 ## Credits